joshuaeckroth/cse230-website/homework/homework-5.markdown

   - Splitting code into several files ([lecture notes](/lecture/splitting-code.html))

+(See [rectangle.cpp](/code/rectangle-cpp.html) for an example from class that's similar to this assignment.)

 Write a rational number class.
 This problem is revisited in Chapter 11 (in the book), where operator overloading will make the problem much easier.
 For now we will use member functions `add`, `sub`, `mul`, `div`, and `less` that each